undreamai/LLMUnity/README.md

 <details>
 <summary>Use a remote server</summary>

-You can also build a remote server that does the processing and have local clients that interact with it.To do that:
+You can also build a remote server that does the processing and have local clients that interact with it.
+To do that:
 - Create a server based on the `LLM` script or a standard [llama.cpp server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server).
 - If using the `LLM` script for the server, enable the `Remote` option (Advanced options)
 - Create characters with the `LLMClient` script.
 The characters can be configured to connect to the remote instance by providing the IP address (starting with "http://") and port of the server in the `host`/`port` properties.